SNP ministers urged to show 'leadership' to speed up booster programme

 Proof of a negative test now enables entry into venues subject to the vaccine passport scheme.

-Mr Swinney told the BBC’s Good Morning Scotland radio programme there is now a “high level of vaccination in society” meaning there can be more flexibility around the rules for entry into places like nightclubs.
+Mr Swinney told the BBC’s Good Morning Scotland radio programme there was now a “high level of vaccination in society”, meaning there could be more flexibility around the rules for entry into places like nightclubs.

 He said: “We want people to increase the frequency of the use of lateral flow tests, away from the two times per week to much more frequently when they are socialising and interacting with others.